iissmart/Sun-Netra-X1/README.md

 Wireshark will tell you.
 Since you know the IP address you can filter by the IP to see the TFTP requests.
 The client uses a hex encoding of the MAC address as the filename to look for, e.g. `C0B0932B`.
 This is what you'll need to name the file in the TFTP folder, since that's what it will copy over the network and start loading.
 Note that the Netra X1 can only load ~4MB at this stage due to how the processor is initialized by OBP.
 If it runs out of memory before the file is done downloading you'll get the `Fast Data Access MMU Miss` error and will need to reset.

 ## Where should I be now?
 The Netra should be getting an IP and trying to copy the boot file from the TFTP server.
 You can troubleshoot this by just using a text file, or really anything as long as it has the right name.
-If the server fails to boot it'll just sit with an error until you reset it, but if it can't find the file it will keep trying to send broadcast requests without any error messages.
+If the client fails to boot it'll just sit with an error until you reset it, but if it can't find the file it will keep trying to send broadcast requests without any error messages.

 Your life will be a lot easier if all of the above configuration is dialed in/locked down so you don't have to worry about it.
 Save the configuration and get the daemons running in the background so they are out of the way - the only thing you need to worry about after this is swapping files in the tftpboot folder.